How Many Days to Spend in Japan Is Enough

 Close to Tokyo, Nikko is a perfect place for a day trip.
 As one of the most important religious centers in Japan, it offers cultural and natural activities.
 Besides the Shrines and temples, going hiking to see a variety of landscapes is more suitable for frequent visitors.

 Besides mid-Japan, why not go further to other parts of Japan?
 One such destination is Akita, located in the northeast.
-Surrounded by mountains, it's good for both skiing in winter and cherry blossoms observing in spring.
+Surrounded by mountains, it's good for both skiing in winter and observing cherry blossoms in spring.
 Art lovers can go to the Akita Museum of Art to admire art pieces and get away from the crowds.

 On the shoreline of Japan stands the hidden gem city of Fukuoka.
 Fukuoka's most famous attraction is the Danzaifu Tanmangu, but the watersports and world-class seafood can surely leave a strong impression.